 Facebook Messenger has been available for business use since April 2016, and in an online survey conducted by Esendex in November 2016, Australian respondents were well ahead of European countries in their ambitions for utilising the platform.As the chart shows, 31% of Australian businesses were intending to use Facebook Messenger, ahead of 18% in the UK, and just 7.4% in Germany, Austria and Switzerland (DACH).
-However, that’s still a majority of businesses who were either unsure or convinced that Facebook Messenger as a platform for sending business messages was not for them.
-The main reasons given were:

 - My customers wouldn’t like it (55.6%)